maxpautsch/knx_to_openhab/README.md

 - run `python3 ets_to_openhab.py`

 ## drop words
 Within the configuration, there is a field `drop_words`.
 There you can define words which should not be used in labels.
-E.g. lights have already a bulb symbold.
+E.g. lights have already a bulb symbol.
 So the word light is not needed in the description.
 However, if the description would be empty after cleanup, the words are not dropped! (e.g. you have a `light right` and a `light left` -> bulb symbols with the words `right` and `left`.
 If you have only one light, the name will not be shortend as it is already short ;) )

 ## ETS description field